-Council holds no financial investments (as defined under the Greenhouse Gas Protocol - Corporate Value Chain (Scope 3) Accounting and Reporting Standard) as its investments are held in term deposits with no link to any specific products or services.
+Emission sources tested for relevance Size Influence Risk Stakeholders Outsourcing Justification emissions in the purchasing of these Capital goods themselves is excluded due to a lack of reliable methodology for equipment types.
+Investments N N N N N Council holds no financial investments (as defined under the Greenhouse Gas Protocol - Corporate Value Chain (Scope 3) Accounting and Reporting Standard) as its investments are held in term deposits with no link to any specific products or services.
 Council have limited resources to collect this information.
 Implication for the footprint considered to be immaterial.

-Size: Emissions that are resultant from activity within the broader municipality of the City of Melbourne but are not the result of activity of the City of Melbourne operations are excluded.
-The City of Melbourne reports on these through a separate reporting framework using the GHG Protocol standard developed by C40.
+Community Emissions Υ N N N N Size: Emissions that are resultant from activity within the broader municipality of the City of Melbourne but are not the result of activity of the City of Melbourne operations are excluded.
+The City of Melbourne reports on these through a separate reporting framework (CDP) aligned to the GHG Protocol standard.